Comment on page

 Both teams get to know their respective escalation policy and deployment setup, potentially identifying improvements for their own setup.

-The likelihood that changes are needed and made in the shared source code increases, leading to more frequent opportunities to refine, improve and optimise the implementation.
+The likelihood that changes are needed and made in the shared source code increases, leading to more frequent opportunities to refine, improve and optimize the implementation.

-Encourages incremental operational standardisation in release packaging, telemetry, health/readiness endpoints and so on as the teams realise they can more efficiently maintain this in the shared code if they agree on standard conventions.
+Encourages incremental operational standardization in release packaging, telemetry, health/readiness endpoints and so on as the teams realize they can more efficiently maintain this in the shared code if they agree on standard conventions.

 Thank you Tobias Gesellchen for review internal to Europace AG.

 Service vs. library: It's inner source, not inner deployment